 The Yellow African Iris, also known as the Butterfly Lily, Butterfly Iris or Fortnight Lily is a tall grass-like perennial with a serious clustering growth form.
 It produces beautiful pale-yellow flowers with three dark-brown spots which only last one days but will quickly re-bloom in cycles from spring into fall.

 With a naturally clumping growth habit, they reach 2-3′ H x 3-4′ W at maturity.
 Therefore, they’re extremely low-maintenance and are also heat and humidity tolerant once established.
 Plant them in containers, borders, mixed garden beds, near ponds, or in mass plantings.

-They are perennial in USDA Zones 8 to 11 and annual outside of those zones.
-They're a great addition to seasonal long-blooming annual containers.
+The Yellow African Iris has proven to be hardy perennial in USDA Zones 9 to 11 and an annual outside of those zones.
+These Iris plants are a great addition to seasonally long-blooming annual containers.

-Perennial in USDA Zones 8-11 and Annual in Zones 7 and below.
+Perennial in USDA Zones 9-11 and Annual in Zones 8 and below.

 Space your Yellow African Iris plants about 1-2′ apart for seamless foliage.
 Space them over a foot apart to leave space between each plant.